igniterealtime/openfire-broadcastbox-plugin/README.md

 ## Orin Ayo
-Orin Ayo in Yoruba means "Song of Joy".
+Orin Ayo in Yoruba means "A Song of Joy".

 This openfire plugin enables Openfire to be a live music collaborative platform that enables musical instruments to publish and subscribe to RTP-MIDI and Media Streams with XMPP.